raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 Why is arclength important?
 One important traditional application is rendering strokes with dashed patterns.
 My main interest is part of generating optimized Béziers to closely fit a given curve.
 My research has shown that the optimum Bézier tends to have an arclength very close to the original curve.
 Thus, searching only for Béziers with matching arclength is a good way to reduce the parameter space when searching for optimum fit.
 I use this technique in the [Euler explorer], as well as optimized conversion from Spiro to cubic Béziers in my [PhD thesis].
 I'm embarrassed to admit, though, that the code I used for that is very slow and not all that precise — generating the full map for the Euler explorer took hours.

 The most obvious approach to computing arclength is to sample the curve at a sequence of points, then add up all the distances.
 This is equivalent to flattening the curve into lines and adding up all the line lengths.
 It's simple and robust (it doesn't care too much about the presence of kinks), so fairly widely implemented.
 The only problem is, it's not very accurate.
 Or, to put it another way, it's astonishingly slow when high accuracy is desired.
-The accuracy quadruples with every doubling of the number of samples, or another way of putting it, the number of samples is $O(\sqrt(N))$ where $N$ is the reciprocal of the error tolerance.
+The accuracy quadruples with every doubling of the number of samples, or another way of putting it, the number of samples is $O(\sqrt{N})$ where $N$ is the reciprocal of the error tolerance.

 Let's try to find a better way.
 This [question](https://math.stackexchange.com/questions/12186/arc-length-of-b%C3%A9zier-curves) was posed on Stack Overflow, specifically for quadratic Béziers, so to a large extent this post is an extended answer to that question, though we will also give a solution for cubic Béziers.